j-siderius/AI4R_RELBot_experimentalWindows/README.md

 ### Preparing the Host PC with Docker container

-Before you begin, clone this repository (which includes the `Dockerfile`, the `human_tracking.sh` script, and example ROS2 source code) and use the provided script to build and launch your Docker environment:
+Before you begin, clone this repository (which includes the `Dockerfile`, the `assignment1_setup.sh` script, and example ROS2 source code) and use the provided script to build and launch your Docker environment:

 ```bash
 # 1. Clone the repo and enter it